Kel'Thuzad Abilities and Strategy

 The second aspect of the Ability to master lies in its pulling mechanic.
 Since Heroes that are pulled meet at the middle point between each other, you need to be able to evaluate perfectly where they are going to land in order to follow up with a center Frost Nova hit perfectly.
 This can be quite difficult at first, as the distance pulled varies depending on how close the Heroes are to each other; practice, however, makes perfect.
 Using the Ability against Glacial Spike is easier, however, as targeted Heroes are always predictably pulled to it.
 Note that Glacial Spike can also be used for easier hits and long-range pulls, as it is immobile and thus makes it impossible to avoid the pulling effect should you first hit a Hero with Chains of Kel'Thuzad.
 This is particularly important to Kel'Thuzad as it allows Heroes to be hit without needing other enemy Heroes to be nearby.

 The third aspect to master is related to decision making.
-Ideally, you would always try and use Chains of Kel'Thuzad against key targets such as frail Support Heroes or Assassins.
+Ideally, you would always try and use Chains of Kel'Thuzad against key targets such as frail Healers or Assassins.
 The Ability's relatively short range, however, makes this seldom possible.
 As such, it is generally better to try and hit frontline Heroes with the initial projectile to then pull backline Heroes towards you with the second projectile.
 Besides the obvious advantage of providing you with additional range, this tends to make opponents play less aggressively than they normally would.

 - Mana: 50